ogcio/ogcio-ds/govie-frontend/docs/releasing/publishing-from-a-support-branch.md

 4. Content designer to:
     - write announcements to post on Slack after we release:
-      - GOV.UK Frontend (for example, [draft comms for the cookie banner component](https://docs.google.com/document/d/1jVyMB7i94NOeflWaf3kE4Q4APMXGfluK3rOh74IHO08/edit))
+      - GOV.IE Frontend (for example, [draft comms for the cookie banner component](https://docs.google.com/document/d/1jVyMB7i94NOeflWaf3kE4Q4APMXGfluK3rOh74IHO08/edit))
       - GOV.UK Prototype kit
     - check who the release’s contributors are and if we have consent to include their name